-POLITICAL SCIENCE University Transfer Degree University Transfer Degree Information: This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960 to select courses that will meet the requirements for both the associate and baccalaureate degree programs.
-University Transfer Degree Information: This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960 to select courses that will meet the requirements for both the associate and baccalaureate degree programs.
-Degree Awarded: Associate in Arts General Education Requirements Credit Hours: 37 See the General Education Requirements for the complete list.
-Specialized Course Requirements Credit Hours: 23-24 Political Science 12 hours \POLS 2013 Introduction to Comparative Governments \POLS 2023 Introduction to American Politics \POLS 2033 Introduction to Political Thought \POLS 2103 Introduction to State and Local Government \POLS 2133 Introduction to Public Administration \POLS 2153 Introduction to the Constitution and Judicial Process \POLS 2203 Introduction to International Relations Recommended Electives 11-12 hours Choose from at least three different disciplines.
-CSCI 1203 Computer Concepts and Applications ECON 2013 Principles of Macroeconomics GEOG 1023 World Geography (Economic) HIST 1033 History of Oklahoma HIST 1053 Ancient and Medieval Western Civilization HIST 1063 Modern Western Civilization HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present HIST 2043 Contemporary Affairs PHIL 1113 Introduction to Philosophy PHIL 2163 Introduction to the History and Philosophy of Science PSYC 1113 Introduction to Sociology SOCI 1113 Introduction to Sociology SOCI 2113 Social Problems in America \SOCI 2223 Behavioral Statistics Total Credit Hours: 60-61 \Course has prerequisite (See course description section of catalog).
+University Transfer Degree

+University Transfer Degree Information:

+Students should work closely with an academic advisor each semester to make certain you are enrolled in the correct courses for your degree program, especially if you are planning to transfer to a four-year college or university.
+Students are encouraged to begin a dialogue with their intended transfer schools as early as possible.
+Early coordination between TCC academic advisors and advisors from selected four-year institutions can streamline the transfer process.
+It is the student's responsibility to ensure that he/she understands the program/ admission/transfer requirements for the transfer school.

+Degree Awarded: Associate in Arts

+General Education Requirements Credit Hours: 37 Communication 9 hours

+COMM 1113 Public Speaking

+ENGL 1113 Composition I

+ENGL 1213 Composition II

+Humanities 6 hours

+See the General Education Requirements page for the course list.

+Mathematics 3 hours

+See the General Education Requirements page for the course list.

+Science 7 hours

+See the General Education Requirements page for the course list.
+One course must be a laboratory science (L).

+Social Science 6 hours

+POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

+Recommended Electives 3 hours

+CSCI 1203 Computer Concepts and Applications or

+Select three (3) credit hours from the list of Liberal Arts and Science Electives

+Required Electives 3 hours

+Select one three-hour course from one of the following: Psychology, Social Sciences, Foreign Language, or Fine Arts (Art, Music, Theatre).

+Specialized Course Requirements Credit Hours: 23

+Political Science 12 hours

+POLS 2013 Introduction to Comparative Governments

+POLS 2023 Introduction to American Politics

+POLS 2033 Introduction to Political Thought

+POLS 2103 Introduction to State and Local Government

+POLS 2133 Introduction to Public Administration

+POLS 2153 Introduction to the Constitution and Judicial Process

+POLS 2203 Introduction to International Relations

+Recommended Electives 11 hours Choose from at least three different disciplines.

+CSCI 1203 Computer Concepts and Applications

+ECON 2013 Principles of Macroeconomics

+GEOG 1023 World Geography (Economic)

+HIST 1033 History of Oklahoma

+HIST 1053 Ancient and Medieval Western Civilization

+HIST 1063 Modern Western Civilization

+HIST 1483 U.S. History 1492 to Civil War Era

+HIST 1493 U.S. History Civil War Era to Present

+HIST 2043 Contemporary Affairs

+PHIL 1113 Introduction to Philosophy

+PHIL 2163 Introduction to the History and Philosophy of Science

+PSYC 1113 Introduction to Psychology

+SOCI 1113 Introduction to Sociology

+SOCI 2113 Social Problems in America

+SOCI 2223 Behavioral Statistics

+Total Credit Hours: 60

+Course has prerequisite (See course description section of catalog).
 Proficiency in a foreign language is recommended.

 To receive an A.A. or A.S.
 Degree, students must demonstrate computer proficiency.

 Physical Education activity classes do not count toward the associate degree requirements in this curriculum at TCC.